gitlabhq/gitlabhq/doc/ci/variables/README.md

 - `CI_REPOSITORY_URL`
 - `CI_ENVIRONMENT_URL`

+These variables are also not supported in a contex of a [dynamic environment name][dynamic-environments].

 ### Secret variables with an environment scope

 We do support secret variables defined with an environment scope.
-Given that there is a secret variable `$STAGING_SECRET` defined in a scope of `review/staging/*`, following job is going to be created, based on the matching variable expression.
+Given that there is a secret variable `$STAGING_SECRET` defined in a scope of `review/staging/*`, following job that is using dynamic environments feature, is going to be created, based on the matching variable expression.

 ```yaml
 my-job: